 A minimum of four soil borings must be placed around each underground storage tank, with a maximum distance of 20 feet between borings.
 Each boring is to be placed as close to the tank as possible, with one of the borings placed as close to the fill port as possible while still being beyond the edge of the tank so that the boring can continue to the groundwater table or 20 feet, whichever is less.
-Soil must be screened at two foot intervals to a depth of 10 feet below land surface and then at 5 foot intervals to the groundwater table, or to a depth of 20 feet below land surface if the water table is not encountered.
+Soil must be screened at two-foot intervals to a depth of 10 feet below land surface and then at 5-foot intervals to the groundwater table, or to a depth of 20 feet below land surface if the water table is not encountered.
+If groundwater is encountered prior to reaching 20 feet bls, then groundwater samples should be collected in accordance with D.1.b.